krystufeks/portfolio/source/_posts/coming_out.md

 I laugh and explain to him what happened today and I know that on our way to the vibrant Soho he will listen to everything I need to say.

+- this story was published in [World Student Magazine 4](https://cloud.3dissue.com/2389/3124/88194/worldstudent4/index.html)